danludwig/aws-sam-cli-bug-reports/v0.21.0/lambda-layer-sub-start-api/README.md

 This example was built from scratch with minor modifications to a new `sam init` project.

-The bug does not seem to surface when environemnt variable values only use `!Ref` against template parameters.
+The bug does not seem to surface when environment variable values only use `!Ref` against template parameters.

 Commenting out environment variables which use `!GetAtt` against a custom resource cause the builds to succeed.
 For example, the following will result in a successful build: